skip-mev/block-sdk/SPEC.md

 in the global index.
 The second portion of block building iterates from highest to lowest priority transactions in the global index and adds them to the proposal if they are valid.
-If the proposer comes across a transaction that was already included in the top of block, it will be ignored.
+If the proposer comes across a transaction that was already included in the MEV, it will be ignored.

 ### ProcessProposal